MauroAbidalCarrer/sparse_auto_encoders/notes.md

         - use sae bench to evaluate the sae
             - Understand the sae bench metrics:
                 - read the paper (-_-)
+            - integrate sae bench into my repo
+                - use pythia-70M-deduped to compare with the other solutions
+            - upload my socres?
     - architecture:
         - "We scale decoder latent directions to be unit norm at initialization (and also after each training step)" open ai paper A.1 Initialization
         - rescale_acts_by_decoder_norm from SAE lens SAETraining class